 While yes, I could have gone for the typical Google answers for rebuilding my confidence… it wasn't what I was looking for.

 - Self-Care.
-It is important to do everything you can to set your future you up for as much success as possible… even if it is just meal planning and freezer meals.
-Self-care is you showing yourself how much you appreciate you and deserve the time you spend on yourself.
+It is important to do everything you can to set your future self up for as much success as possible… even if it is just meal planning and freezer meals.
+Self Care is you showing yourself how much you appreciate yourself and deserve the time you spend on yourself.
 It can have a profound impact.
-If you’re like me (a “spoonie”)… this is a way of life… a means of survival.
+If you're like me (a “spoonie”)… this is a way of life… a means of survival.

 - Help Someone Else.
 This one is huge.
 Do what you can to benefit someone.
 It helps you feel good about yourself.
 Just don't get caught into the trap like I did where you put more value on helping others than you do on yourself.
 It is easy to get caught up in volunteer work that doesn't mean anything other than procrastinating on your own ventures and opportunities.

 - Set Boundaries.
 This one is very important.
-I didn’t realize how exhausted I was because of not having boundaries (especially with family) that really cut through me.
+I didn't realize how exhausted I was because I did not have boundaries (especially with family) really cut through me.
 Yes, setting boundaries helps some… IF you draw that line hard in the sand and honor it completely even when it angers others.